-You can create structures in your business to protect you against threats to your operation.
-Establishing risk protection will give you the confidence to expand and find opportunities to grow.
+You can implement strategies and structures in your business to protect your operation against external threats.
+Establishing risk protection will give you the confidence to find opportunities to expand.

 When it comes to risk, most of us think about insurance.
-After all, it’s a method of transferring risk to someone else.
+After all, it is a method of transferring risk to someone else.
 When bad things happen, it falls on the shoulders of the insurance company.

-But insurance is not the only way to manage risk in your business.
-In fact, there are other strategies you can employ that will ultimately save you money and provide extra layers of protection.
+Despite its importance, insurance is not the only way to manage risk in your business.
+In fact, there are many strategies you can employ to complement your insurance coverage that will ultimately save you money and provide extra layers of protection.

 Here’s a simple way to think about the risks to your business: